Why Introduce SEL to Your School?

 11% improvement in achievement test scores

-With CASEL highlighting one study by Taylor et al. (2017) that shows “a positive correlation between strong social emotional assets (measured at the end of intervention) and higher levels of wellbeing up to 18 years later”, it is clear that SEL provides more than a short-term improvement in school experience: it translates to better outcomes long-term.
+With one study by Taylor et al. (2017) that shows “a positive correlation between strong social emotional assets (measured at the end of intervention) and higher levels of wellbeing up to 18 years later”, it is clear that SEL provides more than a short-term improvement in school experience: it translates to better outcomes long-term.

-The research is worth exploring in more depth, as it also covers the unanimous agreement of educators, school principles and youth that SEL has a positive impact.
+The is worth exploring in more depth, as it also covers the unanimous agreement of educators, school principles and youth that SEL has a positive impact.